john-science/python_for_scientists/classes/12_matplotlib/lecture_12.md

 ## Line Plots

-We can use `plot` to take make a line plot out of a series of points:
+You can use `plot` to take make a line plot out of a series of points:

     # mock up some data
     from numpy import arange, cos